Normally, I would hold my yearly retrospective until closer to the end of the year, like I did in 2020 (which was published on December 18, 2020).

 So, here we go.

-The first number after the player name is his 2020 salary and the second is what MLB Trade Rumors projects the player will receive in arbitration.
+The number after the player name is what MLB Trade Rumors projects the player will receive in arbitration.

 OTHER IMPENDING FREE AGENTS